-There are four main APIs that are often used (of course, there are more):
+Designing, implementing, and maintaining APIs for the Web is critical to many companies’ business models.
+And one API doesn’t fit all.
+There are four main types of APIs that are often used (of course, there are more):

-- Open APIs which are publicly available for everyone to utilize.
+- Open APIs (also called Public APIs) are publicly available for everyone to use.

 - Partner APIs are custom designed by enterprises to offer access to business partners to reserve or buy specific items, such as tickets or vouchers.

-- Private APIs (or Internal) are not for public consumption, but are used internally.
+- Private (or Internal) APIs are not for public consumption but used for internal processes.

 - APIs provide key insights into real-time possibilities for analytics delivery on the spot.